ChicoState/djsongmatch-ux/phaseII/README.md

 ## Findings

 Our software engineering team received six responses from the informal feedback.
 The first respondent asked for a locking mechanism for categories to receive consistent recommendations.
+The second respondent requested our app to incorporate genre similarity into our recommendation algorithm.

+The informal feedback also provided the novel consideration of including a filter for ranges of release dates of songs.
+Moreover, another audience member requested a language filter to ensure users could receive recommendations in a common language.
+Finally, the last respondent concluded that our app lacked support for creating a queue of apps that tracks which songs the user wished to preserve.

 <!-- !!!
 For each research method, detail each of the findings to clarify new discoveries of users' needs !!! -->